 A Japanese dub of the series was produced by Haoliner's Japanese branch Emon.
 The series aired on television under the title Spiritpact starting on January 7, 2017 at 21:00 JST.
 Each TV episode was comprised of two ONA episodes with minor aesthetic touch-ups.

 This is based on a chinese Manga(Manhwa).
-It is actually really good(THe manga) but the anime adaptation kind of ruined it with the voice actors and the weird art and the change in the original plot. this anime can be qualified as Shounen-Ai but it is more on the relationship of a master and his servant though they do have to kiss sometimes for the special skill to work on the servant(Can't say it or I will spoil it).
-But if you are interested in this, I advise you to read the manga because Chinese manhwa are colored and it is really awesome.
+It is actually really good(THe manga) but the anime adaptation kind of is not really good because of the voice actors and the weird art and the change in the original plot. this anime can be qualified as Shounen-Ai but it is more on the relationship of a master and his servant though they do have to kiss sometimes for the special skill to work on the servant(Can't say it or I will spoil it).
+But if you are interested in this, I advise you to read the manga because Chinese manhwa are colored and it is really

 Beware: This is a shounen-ai!
 And a good one on top of that!

 I thought I'd start with that as the genre is not listed on MAL.